sumurthy/Js-Spec-Gen/markdown/worksheetcollection.md

-# WorksheetCollection Object (JavaScript API for Excel)
+# WorksheetCollection Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 Represents a collection of worksheet objects that are part of the workbook.